kh4l1d/CL1-Codes/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 ### Downloading (\*winks at you\*)

-1. Say you want to download the Apriori.java file through the terminal, just enter in the following command ->
+1. Say you want to download the Apriori.java file and/or the lexicalAnalyzer.l file (present in the Lexical Analyzer directory) through the terminal, just enter in the following command(s) ->

        wget -O Apriori.java https://github.com/kh4l1d/CL1-Codes/Apriori.java?raw=true
+       wget -O lexicalAnalyzer.l https://github.com/kh4l1d/CL1-Codes/Lexical Analyzer/lexicalAnalyzer.l?raw=true

 2. It's of the form ->